Ritik1510/cpp/README.md

 * One of the most usefull concepts in computer science is ` STACK `, Basically the stack is linear data structure in which items may be inserted or removed only at one end called the top of the stack.
-* the concept `STACK` may be seen in our daily life, for example :
+  The concept `STACK` may be seen in our daily life, for example :
     * `Stack of dishes`, in this example we can observe easily the any dish may be added or removed only from the top of the dish's stack.
     * `Browser history`, in this example the webpage you are visited is pushed onto the stack and the user can navigate back by popping the stack.
 This is essential for the "Back" button functionality.
     * `Memory management`, in most of the `OS` operating system, stacks are used for managing memory.
 Each process typically has its own stack to store local variables and function call information.
 The stack grows and shrinks as functions are called and return.